wilsonmar/mac-setup/README.md

 The tagline of this repo is "Automatically install and configure the <strong>most popular programs</strong> to work <strong>offline</strong> as a developer of several stacks on a Mac and in clouds."

+The script in this repo is thousands of lines long so that you can mix and match what you install.
+No hidden code here.

+## TL;DR: Run!

+To install:

+1. Highlight and copy this to your machine's invisible Clipboard, to display the parameters:

+   <tt>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/bash/mac-setup.sh)" -v</tt>

+2. To Install stuff, highlight and copy this to your machine's invisible Clipboard this command, containing <tt>-I</tt> Installs:

+      <tt>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/mac-setup/master/bash/mac-setup.sh)" -v -I</tt>

+2. Open a Terminal window.
+3. Click on it and press Command+V to paste.
+4. The script should run.

 ## Why?

 Most tutorials ask you to <strong>manually type</strong> or copy and paste strings from web pages (often with missing steps), which can take time, and be error-prone.
 And most webinar demos seem to brag rather than teach skills.
 To be more helpful, this repo <strong>talks with code</strong> by including manual documentation in the "configuration as code" movement for minimizing risk and ensuring consistency.